ergoplatform/ergodocs/docs/dev/protocol/rent.md

-> Participate in community discussions - [Ergo Emission: details, retargeting via a soft-fork](https://www.ergoforum.org/t/ergo-emission-details-retargeting-via-a-soft-fork/2778)
+> Participate in community discussions - [Tracking storage rent potential](https://www.reddit.com/r/ergonauts/comments/tyymax/tracking_storage_rent_potential/)

 __We've designed Ergo with long-term economic sustainability in mind, and storage rent is one of the ways we're ensuring miners stay profitable well into the future.
 This can be thought of as 'on-chain garbage collection' that reduces the problem of blockchain bloat – and even makes it profitable.__